How Much Does It Cost to Start a Real Estate Investing & Rental Business in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Real Estate Investing & Rental Business, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($73,500 median startup cost), Wisconsin offers lower costs for a Real Estate Investing & Rental Business.
+Wisconsin is close to the national average for Real Estate Investing & Rental Business startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($70,500 median startup cost), Wisconsin offers lower costs for a Real Estate Investing & Rental Business.

 Common Mistakes to Avoid